wsgan001/blog-1/_posts/2016-11-08-Tensorflow Introduction.md

 A TensorFlow graph is a description of computations.
 To compute anything, a graph must be launched in a Session.
 A **Session** places the graph ops onto Devices, such as CPUs or GPUs, and provides methods to execute them.
 These methods return tensors produced by ops as numpy ndarray objects in **Python**, and as tensorflow::Tensor instances in C and C++.

+> TensorFlow has extensive built-in support for deep learning, but is far more general than that -- **any computation that you can express as a computational flow graph, you can compute with TensorFlow** (see some examples).
+Any **gradient-based** machine learning algorithm will benefit from TensorFlow’s auto-differentiation and suite of first-rate optimizers.
+And it’s easy to express your new ideas in TensorFlow via the flexible Python interface.

+> TensorFlow is graph symbolic framework whereby the optimization is done within the graph.

 ##### Theano and Thensoflow

 > **Theano** and **TensorFlow** are very similar systems.
 TensorFlow has better support for distributed systems though, and has development funded by Google, while Theano is an academic project.